Rakhi0402/Data-Dynamo/README.md

 For pre-processing: As the dataset we chose has a problem of class imbalance we would use SMOTE to balance the classes as there is binary classification,and we would use encoding for different features that has alphabetical values.

-For models: we would be using 4 models: logistic regression,
+For models: we would be using 4 models: logistic regression, XGboost,Neural Network,SVM.
+We would be using confusion matrix,precision,recall,f1-score and accuracy as your result metrices